iamfredrickokereke/production-ready-pipeline/README.md

 # production-ready-pipeline

+* Disclaimer: * This is an ongoing project.

 A project showcasing a complete ci/cd process using ansible, Jenkins, sonarqube and artifactory with a PHP Based Application

-# Continuous Integration with Jenkins, Ansible, Artifactory, Sonarqube and PHP

 ## Intro
-The following project demonstrates the setup of continuous integration for a PHP-based application.
+These project is implementfollowing project demonstrates the setup of continuous integration for a PHP-based application.

 ## TOOLS USED
 |TOOL            |DESCRIPTION                                                                                                                                  |